USEPA/CMAQ/docs/_sources/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_MPAS-CMAQ_Benchmark_intel.md.txt

 setenv myFC mpifort
 ```

-Run the build script to generate the Makefile
+**Run the build script to generate the Makefile and CMAQ scource code**

 ```
 cd [your_install_path]/MPAS-CMAQ/CMAQ_5.5/CCTM/scripts